netobserv/netobserv-ebpf-agent/docs/config.md

   `error`, `fatal`, `panic`.
 * `BUFFERS_LENGTH` (default: `50`).
 Length of the internal communication channels between the different processing stages.
 Most probably you won't need to change this value.
+* `LISTEN_INTERFACES` (default: `watch`).
+Mechanism used by the agent to listen for added or removed network interfaces.
+Accepted values are:
+  - `watch`: interfaces are traced immediately after they are created.
+This is the recommended setting for most configurations.
+  - `poll`: recommended mostly as a fallback mechanism if `watch` misbehaves.
+It periodically queries the current network interfaces.
+The poll frequency is specified by the `LISTEN_POLL_PERIOD` variable.
+* `LISTEN_POLL_PERIOD` (default: `10s`).
+When `LISTEN_INTERFACES` value is `poll`, this duration
+  string specifies the frequency in which the current network interfaces are polled.